 Remember they're looking at hundreds of engineering resumes a day, so you need to be sure you’re conveying all the right details, especially at a quick glance.

 So let’s make sure you’ve got it in good shape!

 An engineering resume header should have:

-Phone number and email address - make sure your voicemail is professional sounding and that your email address is easy to type.
+- Phone number and email address - make sure your voicemail is professional sounding and that your email address is easy to type.
 Contact information is the most important thing in the header, at least from your point of view.
 Check twice, if you are giving the correct phone and email with no typos!

 Put yourself in the shoes of the person reading your resume and consider the message your header is giving